CosmWasm/sylvia-book/src/basics/multitest-intro.md

 ```

 `Sylvia` generates a lot of helpers for us to make testing as easy as possible.
-To simulate blockchain we create `sylvia::multitest::App`.
-Then we will use it to store code id of
+To simulate blockchain, we create `sylvia::multitest::App`.
+Then we will use it to store the code id
-our contract on the blockchain using `sylvia` generated `CodeId`.
+of our contract on the blockchain using `sylvia` generated `CodeId`.
 Code id identifies our contract on
 the blockchain and allows us to instantiate the contract on it.
 We do that using `CodeId::instantiate`
 method.
-It returns `InstantiateProxy` type which allow us to set some parameteres of the contract on
+It returns the `InstantiateProxy` type, allowing us to set some contract parameters on
 a blockchain.
 You can inspect methods like `with_label(..)`, `with_funds(..)` or `with_admins(..)`.
 Once all parameters are set you use `call` passing caller to it as an only argument.
 This will return
 `Result<ContractProxy, ..>`.
 Let's `unwrap` it as it is a testing environment and we expect it to
 work correctly.
 Now that we have the proxy type we can call our `count` method on it.
 It will generate appropriate
 `QueryMsg` variant underneath and send to blockchain so that we don't have to do it ourselves and
-have bussiness logic transparently shown in the test.
+have business logic transparently shown in the test.
 We `unwrap` and extract the only field out of
 it and that's all.

 ## Next step

-We tested our contract on simulated environment.
+We tested our contract on a simulated environment.
 Now let's add some fluidity to it and introduce
 execute messages which will alter the state of our contract.